 Keigo Higashino is one of the authors I’m always recommending to people – not only do you have an interesting look into Japanese culture and family, he brings intriguing plots and twists that are a delight to a crime fiction fan’s heart and mind.
 Also, each book is very different even if still in his distinctive style, though several of them including this one have a Sherlock-type professor who helps his police friend solve the crimes and gets way more involved than he ought.
 This one has a definitive baddie and a sympathetic family and their friends to root for – but it’s never going to be what it seems.
 Do yourself a favour and delve into this or any of his marvellous crime tales over Christmas.

-The neighborhood in which the murdered girl lived is famous for an annual street festival, featuring a parade with entries from around Tokyo and Japan.
+The neighbourhood in which the murdered girl lived is famous for an annual street festival, featuring a parade with entries from around Tokyo and Japan.
 During the parade, the suspected killer dies unexpectedly.
 His death is suspiciously convenient but the people with all the best motives have rock solid alibis.
-Chief Inspector Kusanagi turns once again to his college friend, Physics professor and occasional police consultant Manabu Yukawa, known as Detective Galileo, to help solve the string of seemingly impossible murders.
+Chief Inspector Kusanagi knows that once again there is only one person who can solve this string of seemingly impossible murders: his college friend, Physics professor and occasional police consultant Manabu Yukawa, known as Detective Galileo ...